 - a.
-Financial Feasibility The applicant must demonstrate that the tax credits are necessary for the financial feasibility of the proposed development and that a significant funding gap will remain if the waiver is not granted. - b.
-Minnesota Housing may also waive these limits during Round 2 if there are excess tax credits at year-end.
+Financial Feasibility The applicant must demonstrate that the HTCs are necessary for the financial feasibility of the proposed development and that a significant funding gap will remain if the waiver is not granted. - b.
+Minnesota Housing may also waive these limits during Round 2 if there are excess HTCs at year-end.